Blog freshness: Research notes liveLatest update: May 2026Telemetry mode: Public-safe live stripAI tools: Self-hosted demos live

 Docker Compose External Access VPN Tunnel

-(core.yml + others) (NPM, Authelia) (Tailscale)
+(core.yml + others) (NPM, Authentik) (Tailscale)

 |

-Core Stack Media Stack AI Stack
+Core Stack Media Stack Productivity AI & Tools

 Every service belongs to a category and communicates through pre-defined Docker networks, with networks.yml acting as the shared config.